 For students in the bridge (M.S.N./M.E.O.) program, the M.S.N. degree is granted on the basis of 88 credit hours.
 In the generalist nursing or bridge component, students must earn at least a C in each course.
-To progress from the generalist to the specialist component, students must meet the following criteria: (1) completion of 49 semester hours of the generalist nursing component, (2) B average in the generalist nursing component, and (3) cumulative grade point average of B. Students entering the bridge program must complete all M.S.N. degree requirements within eight years of initial enrollment.
+To progress from the generalist to the specialist component, students must meet the following criteria: (1) completion of 49 semester hours of the generalist nursing component with the minimum grade of C in each course and (2) a cumulative grade point average of B. Students entering the bridge program must complete all M.S.N. degree requirements within eight years of initial enrollment.